Kishida wants to succeed where past PMs failed by actually raising wages

 As part of his policy platform, Kishida outlined a strategy dubbed “the Reiwa Era’s Income Doubling Plan,” a nod to the Income Doubling Plan promoted by Prime Minister Hayato Ikeda during the 1960s.
 Ikeda was the founder of the LDP faction Kishida currently heads.

-Key to the general public feeling that wealth is being redistributed is for wages to actually increase.
+Key to the having the general public feel that wealth is being redistributed is for wages to actually increase.
 But this is where Kishida will face challenges, economists said.

 Under Abenomics, corporate earnings have hit record highs, but “wages haven't really increased, even though the government has persistently pressured” large companies, said Toru Suehiro, senior economist at Daiwa Securities.